mdayat/boodit-bookshelf/README.md

 ## What?
-This is a bookshelf app (I called it Boodit), created to fulfill the **Dicoding Submission**.
+This is a bookshelf app (I called it Boodit), created to fulfill the [Dicoding Submission](https://www.dicoding.com/academies/315).
 As its name, this app is used to organize your book digitally with basic **features** like:
 1. Add, update, and delete book,
 2. Search book by its title.